mxcube/mxcubecore/docs/source/dev/abstract_classes.md

  - timeout=n - wait for n seconds (float value).
 Raise an exception if error.

 ## Abstract Classes
-Only the defined or overloaded in the class methods and properties are listed.
-The exhaustive list of the available methods and properties for each class depeds on the parent class.
+Only the defined or overloaded in the class methods, attributes, signals and properties are listed.
+The exhaustive list of the available methods and properties for each class depends on the parent class.

 ### AbstractActuator